Virginia Probate — Shortcuts for Small Estates

-When a person dies, the first step in the administration of the estate is the calculation of the probate estate.
+When a person dies, the first step in the administration of the estate is to calculate the probate estate.
 Depending on the size of the probate estate, you may be able to avoid opening a formal probate estate.
 Virginia law has some options that can help you administer smaller estates without the expense, time, and liability of formal probate proceedings.

 The Small Estate Affidavit: Virginia Code § 64.2-601

 First, calculate the probate estate.
 If the total is less than $50,000, you may consider using a Small Estate Affidavit.
 Virginia Code § 64.2-601 outlines the requirements for the Affidavit.
-Among other things, the Affidavit must state that the value of the estate is less than $50,000; that no person has or plans to qualify as personal representative on the estate; and that at least 60 days have passed since the decedent’s death.
+Among other things, the Affidavit must state that the value of the estate is less than $50,000; that no person has or plans to qualify as personal representative on the estate; that if the decedent had a Will, the Will has been probated (or recorded) at the Court; and that at least 60 days have passed since the decedent’s death.
 The Affidavit must list the names and addresses of all the heirs/beneficiaries of the estate, and they all must sign it.
 The heirs/beneficiaries may select one or more of themselves to receive the assets of the estate on behalf of all the others.
 The person(s) who receives the assets has a legal obligation to share it with the others.

 Delivery of a Small Asset: Virginia Code § 64.2-602

 Virginia Code § 64.2-602 offers another option for accessing smaller accounts.
 While 64.2-601 (the Small Estate Affidavit) considers the total value of the probate estate, 64.2-602 looks at the value of each asset comprising the probate estate.
 If an individual asset is worth less than $25,000, an heir can access it without a Small Estate Affidavit and without formal probate proceedings.